Lee Pace: Television

 Pace played Aaron Tyler in the acclaimed but short-lived 2004 television series Wonderfalls, which was co-created by Bryan Fuller.
 Later, Fuller cast Pace in the lead role of Ned in the series Pushing Daisies which debuted on ABC in October 2007 and returned for its second and final season on October 1, 2008.
 He received a Primetime Emmy Award nomination for Outstanding Lead Actor in a Comedy Series for his performance.

-Pace has also portrayed a child molester in the Law & Order: Special Victims Unit episode "Guilt".
+Pace has also portrayed a child molester in the Law & Order: Special Victims Unit episode "Guilt."
 In 2010, he was cast in the unsold HBO pilot The Miraculous Year directed by Kathryn Bigelow.
 From 2014 to 2017, he played the role of Joe MacMillan in the AMC series Halt and Catch Fire.

 In 2018, Pace was cast as Sam Colin in Hong Kong action crime television series Flying Tiger 2 produced by Shaw Brothers Studios.

 In 2019, Apple announced that Pace had joined the cast of its adaptation of Isaac Asimov's Foundation, which premiered in September 2021, playing the role of Brother Day, the Galactic Empire's current Emperor.

 Pace was the narrator of the horror podcast entitled Darkest Night, which was produced by the Paragon Collective and AMC's streaming service Shudder.

+In 2025, Pace was cast as the official voice actor for Grand Regent Thragg in Season 4 of Invincible, an Amazon Prime Video animated television series adapted from the Image Comics comic book written by Robert Kirkman.

 Personal life

-Pace's sexual orientation became a topic of public discussion after he was accidentally outed as queer by Ian McKellen, who worked with him in The Hobbit films, in 2012.
-McKellen's "outing" was described in the press as a blunder and an accident on his part, as Pace had never addressed the subject.
-In an interview with W in February 2018, Pace mentioned having dated both men and women,and in June 2018, he spoke about being a queer actor in an interview with The New York Times.
+Pace's sexual orientation became a topic of public discussion after he was accidentally outed as gay by Ian McKellen, who worked with him in The Hobbit films, in 2012.
+McKellen's "outing" of Pace was described in the press as a blunder and an accident on his part, as Pace had never addressed the subject.
+In an interview with W in February 2018, Pace mentioned having dated both men and women, and in June 2018, he spoke about being a queer actor in an interview with The New York Times.
 He is married to Matthew Foley, an executive at Thom Browne.